-- Results for two pivotal randomized controlled trials (START3 and TEMPRANO4) were recently published, both demonstrating that the clinical benefits of antiretroviral therapy (ART) are greater when ART is started early, with pre-treatment CD4 counts >500 cells, than when initiated at a lower CD4 cell count threshold.
+- Results for two large randomised controlled trials (START and TEMPRANO) were published in 2015, both demonstrated that the clinical benefits of antiretroviral therapy (ART) are greater when ART is started early, with pre-treatment CD4 counts >500 cells, rather than when initiated at a lower CD4 cell count.

-- This offers important evidence on the optimal time to start treatment, to reduce the risk of disease progression and the inflammatory effects of HIV on the body.
+- This offers important evidence regarding the optimal time to start treatment, to reduce the risk of disease progression and the inflammatory effects of HIV on the body.

 Guidelines recommend more rapid start to treatment, in the following situations: